abhishek9927/abhishek9927/README.md

 # Hi there, I'm Abhishek 👋

 Welcome to my corner of GitHub! 🚀
-I’m passionate about **Python development**, building real-world projects, and exploring new tech stacks.
+I’m passionate about **Data Analyst**, building real-world projects, and exploring new tech.
 Here’s a little about me:

 ---